adriennehamrah/interview-prep/trees.md

 ## Vertical Order Traversal
 - Print out nodes from left to right
 - If two nodes share the same vertical line, the lesser depth node comes first
-- Use breadth first approach and save horizontal distance of each node
+- Use level order approach and save horizontal distance of each node
 - Put nodes in hash, with horizontal distance as key
 - Sort hash by horizontal distance, smallest to largest